-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- Approximately one cup of chocolate chips, melted
+- 3/4 cup chocolate chips, melted

-- Sprinkles for eyes (or frosting gel)
+- Spinkles for the eyes (or frosting gel)

-- Using a mixer, cream the softened butter and both sugars together on medium speed until smooth.
+Using a mixer, cream the softened butter and both sugars together on medium speed until smooth.
 Add in the eggs, beating well after each one is added.
 Scrape down the sides of the bowl.
 Add the vanilla and peanut butter.
 Mix until well combined.